hackphx-arduinowearables/Team04/readme.md

 - 3-Axis Digital Accelerometer ADXL345
 - OLED Display (128x64)
 - Addressable RGB LED strip
 - Ping sensor

+## General Design process.

+The edge of the head unit, that meets with the users head, was shaped by photo mapping real human heads (resulting imagery in the resources folder).
+From there, the 'box' of the head unit was designed around that edge.
+The box was then physically sewn and zip tied to raquet ball eye proection (eye protection of the higher caliber).
+Protective blue foam (chosen for its comfort) was added to the edge that meets the users head.
+3 Labeled audio jacks were added to the back side of the head unit.
+A human face was spray painted on to the front side.

+A number of apps were coded to run on the head unit hardware.
+Including highly accurate power level meters, distance sensors, and a software friend to give you words of encouragement.

-## Functionality
+## Power Level

-Moving the head unit around raises your power level, which is shown on the internal display.
-LEDs on the outside of the head unit indicate the power level, 1 LED per 1000 power, and blinking red when *over 9000*.
+The user's power level, measured by accelerometers in the head unit, is displayed on the internal screen.
+The LED strip on the outside of the head unit indicates the power level, 1 LED per 1000 power units, and blinking red when *over 9000*.

-## Design
+## Reflective technology

 The head unit uses reflective technology for the display, solving the human eye focal limitations and keeping the unit from extending too far in front of the face.
+While the front side of the head unit is only a few inches in front of the user's eye, a two mirrors reflect the display from the back of the head unit, creating a total visual distance of ~1 foot.
+When worn, the screen becomes the sole light source from inside the head unit, giving it an errie and constant presence in front of the user.

+## Human Face cammoflouge

-A stenciled image of a human face was applied to the front of the head unit to help it blend in with the user.
+A stenciled image of a human face was applied to the front of the head unit to make the head unit indistinguishable from a normal human face.
+The LED in the corner, was added so as not to distress by-standers

+## External Device ports

+Many of the Xadow pins are connects to quarter inch jacks, a very standard cable format.
+External devices can be connected to the head unit with corresponding quarter inch jacks, offering unprecidented expandibility.

+## Destance sensor

+Extending from the head unit, by wire, is connected a glove supplemented by a ultra sonic distance sensor.
+The distance read by the sensor is displayed on the internal screen.
+Distances under 2 feet are measured in inches, over 2 feet is measured in feet.

 ## Budget